 "The best three-match series ever wrestled in an American ring was Flair and Steamboat in 1989," proclaims Mark Madden, who is a former WCW color commentator and editor of Ric Flair’s book, To Be The Man.
 "Anyone who says otherwise is wrong.
 Unlike many matches from ‘back in the day,’ these stand the test of time."

 WCW had a monumental task on their hands.
-So instead of trying to match the wrestling artistry of a Flair versus Steamboat, they decided to pit Flair against someone who would draw so much heat that the fans would almost have no choice but to root for him.
+Instead of trying to match the wrestling artistry of a Flair versus Steamboat, they decided to pit Flair against someone who would draw so much heat that the fans would almost have no choice but to root for him.

 No stranger to angering fans and foes, Funk has called Dusty Rhodes “an egg-sucking dog” and often tried to use his hot branding iron on opponents.
 He’s slathered motor oil all over his body and covered himself in dirt and sand, trying to see how it felt to be a “dirty, stinky, greasy, Florida cracker."
 A deranged sumbitch like no other, only he could put Flair over as a babyface.